alexwestphal/alexwestphal.github.io/_posts/2014-09-25-truckers-hitch.md

 ![Truckers Hitch Finish](/knots/truckers-hitch-finish.svg)

-While finishing is an integral part of tensioning a line, the Trucker&rsquo;s hitch shouldn't be drawn in drawings, so as to avoid making the knot look overly complicated.
+While finishing is an integral part of tensioning a line, the half hitchs shouldn't be included in drawings, so as to avoid making the knot look overly complicated.

 ## Alternate Use